 “I want a role where I can grow fast, develop my career and manage others, it will help me to become my own company’s director in the future.”

 This answer is not acceptable.
 (You do not want to tell an employer that you do not plan to stay.)
 And if you are applying for an entry-level job, this answer does not specifically understand.
 While driving and maintaining firmness is a good thing, but it is a good idea to go down-to-earth, but once again, see what you are saying in these examples:

-“Since my company is eliminating vulnerabilities, I want something more stability.”
+“Since my company is eliminating vulnerabilities, I want something more stable.”

-“My previous company is going through a lot now, besides, I get less salaries, it is very difficult to deal with, ambitious, and non-cooperation colleagues are at the top of it.”
+“My previous company is going through a lot now, besides, I get fewer salaries, it is very difficult to deal with, ambitious, and non-cooperation colleagues are at the top of it.”

 Avoid answering that you will have to look like a job hopper.
 Do not forget to develop yourself further and as soon as you can, be active to find new skills and responsibilities in your current work post.

 “I’m looking for a new challenge that can help expand my experience, I believe this change of industry will do just that.
 With my expertise and experience, it will give me the opportunity to build new relationships and learn new things.”

 “I’m looking for a role that will allow me to learn from the field and to create a career in this industry.
 But I understand that to do this, I must get the basic rights and learn more about the organization.”